Reagena is the forerunner in the diagnostic products for zoonoses

 Reagena’s Lyme diagnostic tests are based on the use of the well characterized antigens such as C6 (Vlse) and C10 (OspC), which can detect specific IgM / IgG class antibodies to Borrelia in blood or CNF specimens.
 We offer reliable rapid lateral-flow and EIA tests also for Tier2 testing strategy.
 Additionally, the portfolio includes a chemokine CXCL-13 lateral-flow test for diagnosis of neuroborreliosis.
 These products have attracted the scientific community and their performances have been published in the peer reviewed journals (links below).

-Tick-borne encephalitis (TBE) virus belongs to Flaviviruses and it may cause an infection of the central nervous system (CNS).
-TBE virus, which is found in most European countries, can be transmitted to humans by the bite of hard ticks (e.g. Ixodes ricinus, Ixodes persulcatus).
+Tick-borne encephalitis (TBE) virus belongs to flaviviruses, and it may cause an infection of the central nervous system (CNS).
+TBE virus, which is found in most European countries, is transmitted to human via the bite of hard ticks (e.g., Ixodes ricinus, Ixodes persulcatus).

-Currently, over 20 different hantaviruses have been identified worldwide to be human pathogens.
-Each virus species is carried primarily by a distinct rodent host and the viruses are transmitted to humans via the aerosolised urine, faeces or saliva of chronically infected carrier rodents.
-Andes virus is the only hantavirus for which person-to-person transmission has been reported.
+Currently, over 20 different human pathogenic hantaviruses have been identified worldwide.
+Each virus species is carried primarily by a distinct rodent host and the viruses are transmitted to humans via the aerosolized urine, faeces, or saliva of chronically infected carrier rodents.
+Andes virus is the only person-to-person transmittable hantavirus.
 In Asia and Europe hantaviruses cause hemorrhagic fever with renal syndrome (HFRS) whereas the American hantaviruses cause hantavirus pulmonary syndrome (HPS).